Why Workday and Okta make Good Bedfellows for Integration

-If you are using WorkDay, you are undoubtedly familiar with how arduous it is to onboard a new employee for all the cloud applications your business uses.
-You enter their important information like first name, last name, title, and email.
-You probably are also using a directory service like Active Directory (AD) and that sets up the groups the user will be added.
-If your new employee has a title of Director of Sales, you will add him to all Sales groups in AD.
-Next, you need to give the new employee access to all the applications he or she will be using.
-You need to add those accounts one-by-one and activate the user.
+If you are using WorkDay, you are undoubtedly familiar with how arduous it is to onboard a new employee for all your business's cloud applications.
+You enter their essential information like first, last, title, and email.
+You are also using a directory service like Active Directory (AD), and that sets up the groups the user will be added.
+If your new employee has the title of Director of Sales, you will add him to all AD sales groups.
+Next, you must give the new employee access to all the applications they will be using.
+You need to add those accounts one by one and activate the user.
 You need to be conscious of license issues.
-It seems like you are doing a lot of repetitive work but you are in HR, and this is what you have to do as an HR rep.
+You are doing a lot of repetitive work, but you are in HR, which is what you must do as an HR rep.

-One user is OK to deal with but what if you have 150,000 employees?
-How will you handle if the employee's title changes and you need to deprovision them from some apps and then provision them to new apps?
-What happens if the employment contract is terminated and you need to deprovisioned and deactivate everything?
-What happens if that employee is a contractor and comes back to work.
-I think you are starting to see a massive headache and inefficiency your HR department is encountering.
+One user is OK to deal with, but what if you have 10,000 employees?
+How will you handle it if the employee's title changes and you need to deprovision them from some apps and then provision them to new apps?
+What happens if the employment contract is terminated and you must deprovision and deactivate everything?
+What happens if that employee is a contractor and comes back to work?
+You are starting to see a massive headache and inefficiency your HR department is encountering.
 It doesn't have to be this bad.
 All of the above and more can be managed quite easily by the powers of Okta Single Sign-On and Lifecycle Management.

-So let's dive into how Okta can work with Workday and AD to make onboarding, offboarding and Lifecycle management much less time intensive so you can allocate your time to the things that need your attention.
-As a bonus, all the items mentioned below are all out of the box with Okta.
+So, let's dive into how Okta can work with Workday and AD to make onboarding, offboarding, and Lifecycle management much less time-intensive so you can allocate your time to the things that need your attention.
+As a bonus, all the items mentioned below are out of the box with Okta.

 Onboarding a User